 - Colleges and Schools

 Students in the Cronkite School's bachelor's and master’s degree programs in journalism and mass communication have the unique opportunity to build their portfolios and skills in innovative, immersive classes and programs directed by top professionals in their fields.
 All Cronkite students are encouraged to participate in at least one of these experiences.
 Requirements for the programs vary, and students must meet prerequisites.
 Opportunities include:

 Students learn by working inside the world’s largest media outlet operated by a journalism school.
-Arizona PBS broadcasts reach 1.9 million households on three TV channels.
+Arizona PBS broadcasts reach 1.9 million households on four TV channels.